Nnadozieomeonu/adidas-technical-code-challange/README.md

 [Rabbitmq Queuing Service](http://start.spring.io).

-This was an event-driven microservice, so the public service here was the producer with recieves request from the client application, provide feedback in almost realtime and sends the request via a cloud bus to the consumer which is subscription service to persist and send a confirmation email to the customer.
+This was an event-driven microservice, so the public service here was the producer with receives request from the client application, provide feedback in almost realtime and sends the request via a cloud bus to the consumer which is subscription service to persist and send a confirmation email to the customer.